 - Extended time for testing

 - Audio taping of classes

-- Use of assistive technology
+- Use of assistive technology lab

-- Alternative format for text books

 - Preferential seating

 - Permission to leave class due to a medical condition

 What is assistive technology?

 Assistive technology is technology used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.
 This can include computer hardware or software, computer keyboards and mice, screen magnifiers, etc. For example, an individual with blindness or low vision might use the computer program, Jaws, a text to speech program which will allow them to listen to print materials for their course.